scaldi/scaldi-website/learn.md

 This approach definitely removes some of the boilerplate, but also couples UserService with Scaldi.

-I think in most cases it's the matter of your personal/your teams preference which approach you take.
+I think in most cases it's the matter of your personal/your teams preference which approach to take.
 Each of them has a trade-off to make, but in many cases the constructor injection approach is the most clean one, even though it requires a little bit more ceremony, so I you recommend you to use it.
 But every application is different, so you need to decide it for yourself, taking you team and the nature of the project into the consideration.